Baseflow/Xamarin-Sidebar/README.md

 {
 	window = new UIWindow(UIScreen.MainScreen.Bounds);

-	// set out root view controller with the sidebar menu as the apps root view controller window.RootViewController = new RootViewController();
+	// set our root view controller with the sidebar menu as the apps root view controller window.RootViewController = new RootViewController();

 	window.MakeKeyAndVisible();